North Sulawesi: Colonial Period

 At the end of the 16th century, the Portuguese and Spanish arrived in North Sulawesi.
 When Europeans arrived, the Ternate Sultanate had influence in North Sulawesi, frequented by Bugis traders from South Sulawesi.
 The wealth of Minahasa's natural resources made Manado a strategic port for European traders going to and from Maluku.
-The Portuguese were the first to arrive in North Sulawesi, a Portuguese ship anchored on an island off Manado in the Kingdom of Manado in 1521.
+The Portuguese were the first European colonizers to arrive in North Sulawesi, a Portuguese ship anchored on an island off Manado in the Kingdom of Manado in 1521.
 The northern islands of the peninsula were under the control of the Sultanate of Maguindanao during the time.
 The Spanish ship docked on the island of Talaud and Siau, on to Ternate.
 The Portuguese built a fort at Amurang.
 Spain built a Fort in Manado, giving Spain control of the Minahasa Peninsula.
 Resistance against Spanish occupation culminated in 1660–1664.
 Dutch ships landed in Manado City in 1660, assisting the Minahasa Confederation against Spain.
 The members of the Minahasa Confederation entered into a Trade Agreement with the VOC.
 This trade cooperation agreement gave the VOC monopoly on trade, gradually imposing its will, eventually leading to the 1700s resistance in Ratahan, culminating in the Dutch Minahasa-War in 1809–1811 at Tondano.